biosustain/GRASP/docs/_build/html/_sources/model_analysis.rst.txt

 Other important variables to define are:

  - ``finalTime``:  the time of the simulation given in hours;
  - ``interruptTime``:  when the simulation will be aborted if it is still running, this time is specified in seconds.
-The idea is to skip simulations that take a long time to run;
+The idea is to skip simulations that take a long time to run (probably something is wrong with them anyways);

 Example: